linagora/openpaas-esn/doc/configuration.md

     }

-Set `isJmapSendingEnabled` to `true` to use JMAP to send email, if not, it will use the default mailer of ESN.
+Set `isJmapSendingEnabled` to `true` to use JMAP to send email, if not, it will Set `isSaveDraftBeforeSendingEnabled` to `false` to not save a draft before sending an email use the default mailer of ESN.
 The `uploadUrl` property defines the URL used to upload attachments.
 The `maxSizeUpload` property defines the maximum size for a single file upload.